jorexdeveloper/termux-nethunter/README.md

 vnc
 ```

-> The vnc command displays usage information is parsed the `--help` option.
+> The vnc command displays usage information if parsed the `help` option.

 On the first run of the command above, you will be prompted for a **vnc password**.
 This is the password that will be used to securely connect to the vnc server, in the vnc viewer.